 COVID-19 Vaccinations Are Off To A Slow Start — But Not In Some Rural Areas

-In the small town of Oak Creek, Colo., — a three-hour drive from Denver assuming the roads are clear — Gene Bracegirdle, a firefighter and EMT-in-training, is getting his first dose of the Moderna vaccine.
+In the small town of Oak Creek, Colo., — a three-hour drive from Denver, assuming the roads are clear — Gene Bracegirdle, a firefighter and EMT in training, is getting his first dose of the Moderna COVID-19 vaccine.

 The vaccine arrived in Oak Creek via a blue igloo cooler in a new mobile clinic set up by the local Routt County health department.
-They used CARES Act money to get things going.
+Officials used CARES Act money to get things going.
 The task at hand is huge.
-Health officials must distribute the shots to a population of about 25,000 people spread across 2,300-square miles of northwest Colorado.
+Health officials must distribute the shots to a population of about 25,000 people spread across 2,300 square miles of northwest Colorado.

 "It's exciting to see the initiative being taken," Bracegirdle says, who is relieved to have gotten one this soon.